SuperTux/supertux/INSTALL.md

    archive, i.e. to the directory containing `src` and `data`.

-2. If you cloned this Supertux repo using git run `git submodule update --init --recursive` to fetch/update squirrel and tinygettext.
+2. If you cloned this Supertux repo using git run `git submodule update --init --recursive` to fetch/update squirrel, tinygettext, physfs, and some other modules.
    (If you got this version of Supertux from a tarball (.tar), squirrel and tinygettext are already in the tarball.)